CMS edit user interface

 Explore the Optimizely CMS 13 edit user interface (UI).
 Learn about its design, key features, and how it enhances content management workflows.

-The toolbar and the panels in the Optimizely Content Management System (CMS) edit view provide easy access to functions when working with content.
-When entering the edit view, you have the top menu and the toolbar at the top, and adjustable panes to the left and right.
+The toolbar and panels in the Optimizely Content Management System (CMS) edit view provide access to functions for working with content.
+The edit view includes the top menu and toolbar, with adjustable panes to the left and right.

 Edit UI window layout